cyverse-de/mgmt/docs/development.md

 ## Loading domain objects from the database.

+Loading domain objects (i.e. configuration sections) from the database allows us to write out the configuration values files as YAML files.
+This works by querying the database for the configuration values (or the defaults if the values are unset), creating new domain objects from the types in the `config_values` directory, loading the domain objects up with the results of the queries, and then relying on the `serde` crate to write out the domain objects into a YAML file.
+Most of this process is fairly generic or implemented at a more abstract level, so you'll just need to implement a trait for each domain type that turns a `Vec<db::ConfigurationValue>` into a domain object.

 ## Serializing domain objects to the database.

+Writing out domain objects to the database allows us to import existing config values files into the database.
+This works by reading in the files and deserializing them to a `ConfigValues` domain object, as defined in `src/config_values/config.rs`.
+This will cause all of the other domain objects to get created an populated.
+Next, each of the domain objects is turned into a vector of ConfigurationValues.
+Finally, the code iterates through all of the ConfigurationValues and writes them out to the database.
+As with loading domain objects from the database, most of this logic is fairly generic or implemented at an abstract level, so you'll just need to implement a trait for each new domain type (i.e. configuration section) that can turn an instance of it into a `Vec<db::ConfigurationValue>`.

 ## Supporting user prompts for a new value